Dimanjan/aunctionchatbot/PYTHONANYWHERE_DEPLOYMENT.md

 2. **Static Files Not Loading**: Verify the static files configuration and run `collectstatic` again
 3. **Database Errors**: Check that migrations have been applied
 4. **Environment Variables**: Ensure your `.env` file is properly formatted and loaded

+### WSGI File Errors

+If you see errors like "ValueError: not enough values to unpack", it means there's an issue with the environment variable loading.
+Use Option B (direct environment variables) instead of Option A.

 ### Error Logs